Gromit Unleashed: Impact and legacy

-The sale of the Gromit statues, app downloads and merchandise initially raised £2.3million for Wallace and Gromit’s Grand Appeal.
+The sale of the Gromit statues, app downloads and merchandise initially raised £2.3million for Wallace and Gromit's Grand Appeal.
 The money was spent on lifesaving medical equipment and products to enhance patient comfort at the Bristol Royal Hospital for Children, during its planned expansion.
 An intraoperative MRI scanner was bought for the hospital using the funds, which the hospital previously did not have.

-Gromit Unleashed’s financial success led organisers to plan a sequel almost immediately after the trail finished.
-David Sproxton, the chair of Aardman Animations, suggested that a trail involving Shaun the Sheep, another Wallace and Gromit character, could be “rolled out nationally... or even internationally”.
-This idea developed into the Shaun in the City sculpture trail, which was held in Bristol in the summer of 2015.
-A sequel for Gromit Unleashed was unleashed in 2018 which features sculpture statues of Gromit, Wallace on a life-size bench, and Feathers McGraw.
+Gromit Unleashed's financial success led organisers to plan a sequel almost immediately after the trail finished.
+David Sproxton, the chair of Aardman Animations, suggested that a trail involving Shaun the Sheep, another Wallace and Gromit character, could be "rolled out nationally... or even internationally".
+This idea developed into the Shaun in the City sculpture trail, which was held in London and Bristol in the spring and summer of 2015 respectively.
+A sequel, Gromit Unleashed 2 was unleashed 2018 which features sculpture statues of Gromit, Wallace on a life-size bench, and Feathers McGraw.
+A third Gromit Unleashed trail has been announced for 2025.